 Woody's Classic Cars & Baseball Museum

-Two of America's greatest obsessions come together in one fantastic place at Woody's Classic Cars & Baseball Museum, a memorable stop that will keep you busy for hours.
-Located 45 miles southeast of Abilene, the Cross Plains, Texas, attraction is a thoughtfully designed, heartwarming celebration of the 20th Century's most influential pastimes, the automobile and the game of baseball.
+Located in Cross Plains, Texas, just 45 miles southeast of Abilene, this thoughtfully designed attraction is a heartwarming celebration of the 20th Century's most influential pastimes, the automobile and the game of baseball.

 Family-friendly and handicapped accessible, the museum features 22,000 sq. ft. of classic cars and baseball memorabilia, along with a gift shop situated in a replica filling station.
-Admission is free, and visitors need only to obtain their free tickets through the museum's website.
+Admission is free, and visitors can visit the museum's website to obtain free tickets.

 Observe the celebration of a magical bygone era in every detail at Woody's.
 Classic cars along with America's favorite past-time, baseball, are front and center from the time you reach for the front doors, literally.
 Door handles are fashioned from old baseball bats and chrome exhaust pipes.
 Once inside, trained guides greet visitors, point out exhibit highlights and tell a few stories.
 Texas, as we know, is an amiable state, and the atmosphere here at Woody's is nothing less than inviting and friendly.